 The activities can be:

-The achievements for which the individual or team is nominated can have occurred in-award, for example, whilst in receipt of funding from the MRC or the Medical Research Foundation, or post-award, where the funding provided a platform to enable the development of further achievements and impacts.
+The achievements for which the individual or team is nominated can have occurred in-award, for example, while in receipt of funding from MRC or the Medical Research Foundation, or post-award, where the funding provided a platform to enable the development of further achievements and impacts.

 How to make a nomination

-To make a nomination you will need to complete the information in the Early Career Impact nomination portal (SurveyMonkey) and attach:
+To make a nomination you will need to complete the information in the nomination portal and attach:

 Nomination form